Code-Institute-Submissions/milestone-project-323/README.md

     will be shown on screen.
 7. If all lives has been lost, the hangman drawing will be completed and the player has lost.
 A message will display on screen telling the player of his/her/their loss.

+problems yet to be solved:
+    1. pylint (missing-function-docstring)

+problems and their solutions
+    1. changing the range and len method to a enumerate method.